 “Why, good afternoon, Lumi.”

 It was none other than the local sage Aarne showing up not in some wizardly robes, but in a navy polo and slacks.
-That was the most normal I’ve ever seen him dressed with the few times I’ve seen him in person.
+That was the most normal I’ve ever seen him dressed in the few times I’ve seen him in person.

 “I would like two scoops of cookies and cream with chocolate pieces on top, please.”
 He requested.

 That flavor wasn’t something I expected.
 He looked more like a guy who would order vanilla ice cream and probably get three scoops instead.
 “Yes, sir.
 I’m on it.”
 I went to prepare his dish and gave it to him.
 “I hope it’s good, sir.”
 Oh, me trying to be extra polite to the guy who sentenced me.
-I never thought I’d be a suck up for anyone.
+I never thought I’d be a suck-up for anyone.